 It’s the first run for all of us.

 Some people may appear to be better at life, whatever it is, but they, just like you, and just like me, are only winging it.

 We are all students in the game of life

-I’m far from a professional at life, but years of studying ancient and contemporary wisdom as well as suffering through my share of mistakes with my eyes open, has given me some wisdom I feel compelled to share with my fellow amateurs.
+I’m far from a professional in life, but years of studying ancient and contemporary wisdom, as well as suffering through my share of mistakes with my eyes open, has given me some wisdom I feel compelled to share with my fellow amateurs.

 The serenity affirmation

 One of the most valuable pieces of wisdom that has been best expressed is prayer.

 I’m far from religious, but prayer is still familiar to me, as it probably will be to you.